lindbrook/packageRank/README.md

 > [1] 93.4
 ```

-We also see that 51 downloads earns ‘HistData’ 920th place among the
+We also see that 51 downloads puts ‘HistData’ in 920th place among the
-14,020 packages downloaded.
-Note that this rank is “nominal” because
+14,020 packages with at least one download.
+What makes this rank
-it’s possible that multiple packages can have identical download
+“nominal” is the fact that multiple packages can have the same number
-counts.
-In such cases, a package’s nominal rank (but not its rank
+of downloads.
+As a result, a package’s nominal rank (but not its rank
-percentile) will sometimes be determined by its name: packages with the
+percentile) will sometimes be affected by its name: packages with the
-same number of downloads are sorted in alphabetical order.
-For the case
+same number of downloads will be sorted in alphabetical order.
+For the
-at hand, ‘HistData’ benefits from the fact that it is second in the list
+case at hand, ‘HistData’ benefits from the fact that it is second in the
-(vector) of packages with 51 downloads:
+list (vector) of packages with 51 downloads:

 ``` r
 pkg.rank <- packageRank(packages = "HistData", date = "2019-01-01")